Home Fruit Production: Peach and Nectarine Culture

 Peach leaf curl, another troublesome disease, curls and deforms the leaves early in the season (Figure 3).
 It must be prevented by applying a fungicide, not oil, in the dormant period.

 Bacterial spot infects leaves, twigs and fruit.
 As lesions on the foliage enlarge, their centers abscise, leaving a shot-hole appearance.
 Lesions on the fruit often crack and exude gum.
 To avoid this disease, plant a bacterial spot–resistant peach cultivar.
 By the time the symptoms of this disease are apparent on susceptible cultivars, it is generally too late to control the disease on that year’s crop.
-However, preventive sprays may be used to protect the next crop.
+However, preventive sprays with a product containing copper may be applied, starting at bud swell in the spring to protect the next crop.
+Copper can cause injury to peach leaves.
+Thus, it is important to read and follow label instructions to avoid foliar injury when applying copper products.

 Cankers often follow winter damage, sunscald or insect damage (Figure 4).
 After infection, the wounded tissue exudes large amounts of amber-colored gum.
 Later, the infected bark cracks open and the affected tissue turns black.
 Cankers should be removed by pruning; between cuts, disinfect pruning shears with an alcohol or bleach solution.